YukiAttano/style_generator/style_generator/README.md

 <summary> Since we already generating a `copyWith()` for `ThemeExtension`s, i've added a standalone `@CopyWith()` annotation
 that generates standalone `copyWith()` Extensions (or Mixins) </summary>

+Since it comes with a different import, it won't collide with other packages when only the `@Style()` annotation is used

 ```dart
 import 'package:style_generator_annotation/copy_with_generator_annotation.dart';